 CMIDatabase Guide

-This page introduces CMIDatabase from a public server-docs point of view.
-It focuses on what the feature does in-game, how to get started when you have access, and which commands are useful.
+This page introduces CMIDatabase as a public testing guide.
+It focuses on what the tool checks, how testers get started, and which commands are useful on an authorized test server.

 What It Does